schuemie/CdmUploadR/README.md

 # CDM data

 The CDM data is assumed to be in CSV files, one or several per CDM table.
 Number prefixes will be ignored.
 E.g. `care_site_1.csv` will be loaded into the `case_site` table.

+# PostgreSQL server optimization

+We highly recommend using [PGTune](https://pgtune.leopard.in.ua/) to optimize the performance of your PostgreSQL database.
+Choose 'Data warehouse' as DB type.
+Once you've selected your system specifications, PGTune provides two ways to update your configuration: by manually editing your postgresql.conf file, or by issuing `ALTER SYSTEM` commands via a SQL client (like pgAdmin).
+I personally find the latter easier to use.
+Don't forget to restart your server for the changes to take effect.